MicrosoftDocs/architecture-center/docs/solution-ideas/articles/machine-teaching.md

 When building a machine teaching project, start with a true to life but relatively simple model, to allow for fast iteration and formulation.
 Then, iteratively improve the fidelity of the model, and make the model more generalizable through better scenario coverage.

 The following diagram shows the phases of iterative machine teaching model development.
-Each successive step requires more training samples.
+Each successive step requires a larger number of training samples.

 ![Diagram showing the phases of iterative model development.](../media/machine-teaching-3-6.png)

-1. Initial setup: rough simulation model for approach validation
+1. Set up initial rough simulation model for approach validation.
-2. Simulation fidelity: enhance model of environment dynamics concurrent with iterative teaching refinement
+2. Enhance simulation fidelity by modelling environment dynamics concurrent with iterative teaching refinements.
-3. Generalization: dynamics randomization and expansion
+3. Generalize model with dynamic randomization and expansion.
-4. Live equipment: measure real system dynamics and test trained model on real equipment.
+4. Measure real system dynamics and test trained model on real equipment.
 5. Expand model to cover more equipment variation.

-There's quite a bit of experimentation and empirical exploration in defining exact parameters for machine teaching projects.
-A machine teaching service like [Bonsai](https://azure.microsoft.com/services/project-bonsai/) in the [Microsoft Autonomous Systems Platform](https://www.microsoft.com/ai/autonomous-systems-platform) builds on DRL innovations and simulations to help simplify AI model development.
+Defining exact parameters for machine teaching projects requires quite a bit of experimentation and empirical exploration.
+A machine teaching platform like [Bonsai](https://azure.microsoft.com/services/project-bonsai/) in the [Microsoft Autonomous Systems platform](https://www.microsoft.com/ai/autonomous-systems-platform) uses DRL innovations and simulations to help simplify AI model development.

 ### Example project